Migration Guide

 All SQL keywords are uppercased. select becomes SELECT, inner join becomes INNER JOIN, etc.

-Unquoted identifiers become lowercase
+ALL-CAPS identifiers become lowercase

 Quoted identifiers are preserved exactly.
 "MyTable" stays "MyTable".